Pagan origins, Christian

 to celebrate the annual Feast of Adam and Eve on DEC-24.
 4

-They were first brought to America by German immigrants about 1700.
+They were first brought to America by German immigrants about the year 1700.
 Christmas

 trees became popular